JLRipley314/Standalone-TwoPunctures-C-Cpp/README.md

-# The Standalone TwoPunctures code, adapted for use in C codes
+# The Standalone TwoPunctures code, with a C-api

 ## Lineage